chiefSim/MSc_Carcassonne_AI/README.md

 >   Use a production WSGI server instead.
 > * Debug mode: on

-Copy and paste the url (**bold**) into a browser to access the UI containing statistical results from the experiments.
+Copy and paste the url (hyperlink) into a browser to access the UI containing statistical results from the experiments.
 A page (similar to below) should appear.

 ![results_ui](https://github.com/chiefSim/MSc_Carcassonne_AI/blob/main/readme-editor/results_ui.PNG)